Battle of the Ch'ongch'on River: Actions at Kunu-ri

+Both historian Clay Blair and Colonel Paul Freeman believed that the Turkish Brigade was "overrated, poorly led green troops" who "broke and bugged out", and blamed them for not protecting on the right flank of the US Eighth Army.
+However historian Bevin Alexander noted that given the Turkish Brigade was the only UN force present between Wawon and Kunu-ri, the Chinese inability to capture Kunu-ri before the US 2nd Infantry Division meant the Turks had fulfilled their original mission and covered the withdrawal of the US IX Corps.

 On the afternoon of November 28, MacArthur started to recognize that a crisis was growing in Korea.
 With the start of the Battle of Chosin Reservoir on November 27, MacArthur gathered his field commanders, including Walker, for a conference in Tokyo.
 During the conference, MacArthur learned about the situation on the Eighth Army's right flank and judged that the Eighth Army was in great danger.
 He instructed Walker to withdraw from the battle before the Chinese could surround the Eighth Army.
 After the conference at November 29, Walker ordered all Eighth Army units to retreat to a new line around Sunchon, 30 mi south of Kunu-ri.

 Following Walker's orders, most of the Eighth Army's major units promptly broke contact with the Chinese and withdrew, but the US 2nd Infantry Division was forced to stay at Kunu-ri in order to hold off the Chinese forces on the Eighth Army's right flank.
 By the time the 2nd Infantry Division tried to withdraw on the night of November 29, the two PVA divisions attacked the US 38th Infantry Regiment.
 The PVA 112th Division first struck the 38th Infantry Regiment on the left flank, but the American defenses held firm, forcing the PVA to go on the defensive.
 Meanwhile, the PVA 114th Division attacked the Turkish Brigade and the right flank of the 38th Infantry Regiment.
 The Chinese outflanked the Turks by attacking along the southern bank of the Kaechon River, then crossed the river in the UN rear areas.
 Upon noticing this development, Brigadier General Tahsin Yazıcı of the Turkish Brigade ordered a withdrawal, leaving the right flank of the 38th Infantry Regiment completely uncovered.
 By the dusk of November 29, the PVA had cut the road between the 38th Infantry Regiment and Kunu-ri, and the Americans had to retreat by infiltrating the PVA lines.
 At 04:00 on November 30, the 38th Infantry Regiment crossed the Kaechon River under the cover of the 23rd Infantry Regiment and Kunu-ri was under PVA control.